A bill that has passed third reading in the House of Assembly and has received Royal Assent.

 Roll Call Vote

 Generally, decisions are made in the House by a voice vote.
 When two members demand it, however, roll call is taken and the division of yays and nays is entered into the minutes of the House (Journals).
-When a roll call vote is demanded, the bells are rung until the Speaker is satisfied that all members wishing to vote are in their seats, then he or she directs the Clerk to call the roll.
+When a roll call vote is demanded, the bells are rung, for a maximum of one hour, until the Speaker is satisfied that all members wishing to vote are in their seats, then he or she directs the Clerk to call the roll.

 A decision on the procedural acceptability of a matter before the House by the Speaker or Chairman of Committees and Deputy Speaker.
 Rulings range from reminders to members not to speak out of turn to complex questions of parliamentary privilege and may serve as precedents for future proceedings.
 Rulings can only be challenged through an appeal to the House through a Notice of Motion.

 Second reading is moved by the member who introduced the bill.
 The member usually explains the general principle or principles underlying the bill.
 A debate follows, in which any member may speak for up to one hour, but only on the bill’s general principles.
-Specific sections are debated in committee stage by either the Law Amendments Committee or the Private and Local Bills Committee.
+Specific sections are debated in committee stage by either the Law Amendments Committee or the Private and Local Bills Committee, and Committee of the Whole House on Bills.

 The Sergeant-at-Arms is the Guardian of the Mace which is the symbol of parliamentary authority.
 He assists the Speaker in maintaining order in the legislative chamber and has a number of ceremonial functions which include leading the Speaker’s procession into the chamber at the start of each day’s sitting and preceding the Speaker as he or she leaves the chamber at a recess or adjournment of the Assembly.
 He also announces and escorts the Lieutenant Governor while entering or leaving the Chamber.